geekarist/after/README.md

 Planned
 -------

-- Cleanup code
+- Package as a linux command line application (shell script and jar file)
-- Integration & unit tests
+- Integration & unit tests (use UISpec4J?)
 - Improve application appearance
 - Launch a custom shell command when time elapsed